JaneAdams2899/JaneAdams2899/README.md

 JaneAdams2899/JaneAdams2899 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Exipure is a Natural Weight Loss Supplement That Aims to Help Users Burn Fat Safely and Effectively.
+Exipure is a weight loss supplement that uses the benefits of eight plant and herb extracts to increase the level of brown adipose tissue or BAT in your body.
+As mentioned earlier, BAT is a constant fat-burning furnace concealed inside every lean person.
+Several studies link BAT to weight loss because it can burn 300 times more calories than standard fat cells. https://www.exipureonline.com/sa-tsl